 Practicing dangerous things until they become routine is the Coast Guard’s brand.
 On the night of November 13, 2023, a Jayhawk took off to assist a fishing boat, the Lydia Marie, which was taking on water in Farragut Bay, 22 miles northwest of Petersburg.

 The helicopter, Coast Guard 6016, would not return.
 Cmdr.
-Rand Semke was the executive officer of Air Station Sitka at the time, and is now its commanding officer.
+Rand Semke was the operations officer of Air Station Sitka at the time, and is now its commanding officer.
 He is also a pilot.
 He flew a second helicopter on a mission to locate the first.
 He says it was one of the most difficult he’s ever flown.

 “It was incredibly dark night with high moisture environment,” said Semke, “and you just really cannot see much as you’re flying, even as you’re hovering low over the water.”